esteinig/Streamfish/README.md

 While Streamfish approaches the mechanics from a slightly different angle by implementing native, asynchroneous streaming instead of batch-wise operations, it otherwise borrows heavily from the logic and implementation of [Readfish](https://github.com/LooseLab/Readfish) and all the work done by the [LooseLab](https://github.com/LooseLab) - including the super cool dynamic processing loops that feed back changes to the experiment configuration.

 Essentially you can consider Streamfish a highly experimental implementation of Readfish.
-It is very much recommended **not** to use it for real sequencing runs at this stage, unless you are swimming in money or something.
+It is very much recommended **not** to use it for real sequencing runs, unless you are swimming in money or something.

 ## Features